ksylvan/scidvspc/README.md

 the `~/.scidvspc/` directory and configuration files persist.

+## MacOS: Using this image instead of the native Mac App

-On MacOS, if you wish to use this instead of the native `SCID vs Mac` port, you need to install `XQuartz` and `socat`.
+On MacOS, if you wish to run this image instead of the native `SCID vs Mac` port, you need to install `XQuartz` and `socat`.
 With `brew` installed, simply do this:

 ```
 brew cask install xquartz